 For a more simplified meter nameplate solution, embossing and stamping are two solid options.
 These processes directly press information into the metal substrate.

-Embossing raises the design using a die set, while stamping recesses information.
-This permanent identification is incredibly sturdy, and will last for many decades in outdoor environments.
+Embossing elevates the design using a die set while stamping creates recessed information.
+This permanent identification is incredibly sturdy and will last many decades in outdoor environments.

 Serialized Embossed Tags

-Unlike photo anodizing there are some limitations to the information which can be added to stamped or embossed nameplates.
-Custom logos are very limited, and require a custom stamp or die set to be made.
+Unlike photo anodizing, there are some limitations to the information that can be added to stamped or embossed nameplates.
+Custom logos are very limited and require a custom stamp or die set to be made.

-These processes excel best with basic letters and numbers.
-For example, embossed meter tags can be serialized to allow for easy asset tracking and inspection.
+These processes work best with basic letters and numbers.
+For example, embossed meter tags can be serialized for easy asset tracking and inspection.

 Plastic Tags

 Some utility organizations utilize plastic tags to mark their meters.
-This can be pre-marked or blank for the operator to write information on.
-These ID tags are not nearly as durable as their metal counterparts, and will not survive for extended periods of time in outdoor environments.
+These tags can be pre-marked or blank for the operator to write information on.
+These ID tags are not nearly as durable as their metal counterparts and will not survive for extended periods of time in outdoor environments.

-In addition, sometimes these tags will be attached to a meter seal which will indicate the meter has been tampered with if it is removed.
+Sometimes, these tags are also attached to a meter seal, which indicates that the meter has been tampered with if it is removed.

 Wrap-Up

-Marking utility meters with metal identification tags is a simple but effective method for providing key information to servicers as well as customers.
+Marking utility meters with metal identification tags is a simple but effective method of providing key information to servicers and customers.